DeathGumi/Food-Truck-Finder/README.md

 - [x] Need to make it so add review saves review
 - [x] Need to add dummy reviews
 - [x] Need to add pictures for each foodtruck

+# Sept 22nd
-- [ ] Need to be able to add pictures in the review
+- [x] Need to be able to add pictures in the review
 - [ ] Maybe add food truck and save somewhere
+- [ ] Allow for delete